Seneshaw Tsegaye

 • Understanding transparent exopolymer particle occurrence and interaction with algae, bacteria, and the fractions of natural organic matter in the red sea: Implications for seawater desalination

 Abdullah H.A.
-Dehwah, Donald M. Anderson, Sheng Li, Francis L. Mallon, Zenon Batang, Abdullah H. Alshahri, Seneshaw Tsegaye, Michael Hegy, and Thomas M. Missimer
+Dehwah, Donald M. Anderson, Sheng Li, Francis L. Mallon, Zenon Batang, Abdullah H. Alshahri, Seneshaw Tsegaye, Michael Hegy, Thomas M. Missimer

 • Integrated approaches toward sustainable urban water resources management